oflatt/coingremlins/player/README.txt

 plays a game with two random players.
 The output is a sequence of JSON messages sent from the driver (the maps) and back from players (the individual numbers and strings).
+Supply the `--base` flag to "game.rkt" to use all of the base-game cards.

-To see the game as a slide presentation, pipe to "pict.rhm":
+To see the game as a slide presentation, pipe to "slide.rhm":

- racket game.rhm play_random play_random | racket pict.rhm
+ racket game.rhm play_random play_random | racket slide.rhm

 Since that's a Slideshow presentation, you can also add `-x` to the end to generate a ".pdf" file.